isomerpages/moe-anglicanhigh/_student-development/Sexuality Education.md

 You may [click here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on MOE Sexuality Education.

-#### OVERVIEW OF ANGLICAN HIGH SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2024
+#### Overview Of Anglican High School’s Sexuality Education Programme For 2024

 <p align="justify">
 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.</p>